YBkhrv/New/README.md

 4. To run the container with the application in the Kubernetes cluster:  make sure ExampleApp accepts requests on port 8800;
 5. Create a directory and subdirectories: to open console in Linux use Ctrl+Alt+F1;
-to open console in Windows 8, 8.1, 10 press the Win+S on the keyboard,type cmd in the search bar;
+to open console in Windows 8, 8.1, 10 press  Win+S,type cmd in the search bar;
 to run the command line:
-with administrator rights, right-click on the Command line and select Run as Administrator;
+with the administrator rights, right-click on the Command line and select Run as Administrator;
 with the rights of a regular user, select Command line.
 To open console in Windows 7 press Win+R.